|The Loyalty Guide 7 - Executive Summary|

 Clearly, each channel has different costs, social implications, complications, emotional connotations, privacy issues, and various perceived benefits and risks for the consumer.
 Each brings its own challenges in terms of finding the right frequency, message, tone, voice, relationship-based permission, and value proposition.

-And with each comes a unique set of challenges: as a rule, consumers don't like junk mail, or 'spam' (unsolicited commercial messages), or unsolicited sales calls.
-They complain about their mobile phone being invaded by irrelevant advertising messages, and they don't want companies "muscling in" on their private social networks without permission.
-They don't want to waste bandwidth by receiving unwanted videos and sound clips by e-mail, and they don't want their instant messenger services popping up unwelcome advances from companies they've never heard of or dealt with.
+With each comes a unique set of challenges: as a rule, consumers don't like junk mail, or 'spam' (unsolicited commercial messages), or unsolicited sales calls.
+They don't like their social network feeds being overrun with brand messages, even from brands they've 'Liked'.
+They complain about their mobile phone being invaded by irrelevant advertising messages.
+They don't want to waste time and bandwidth by receiving unwanted videos and sound clips by e-mail or MMS, and they certainly don't want their Skype or Instant Messenger services popping up unwelcome advances from companies they've never heard of or dealt with.
 The list goes on.

 But the good news is that there are still ways, means, laws, and ethical practices that cut through the communication barrier for all of these channels, allowing you to communicate and build relationships with existing customers and sales prospects alike.